Key Manager Responsibilities: Debrief on Team Retrospective Results

 The Analytics Section reflects the results from the radar and is a quick way to see where the team feels the strongest, where their greatest opportunities are, and their level of agreement (consensus) on how they are doing across the competencies.

 During the survey, team members are asked to list the team’s top strengths, growth opportunities and any significant impediments.
-Review these textual responses to gain insight into what is working well for the team,where they want to grow, and what is getting in their way.
-(Note that any comments in red text are from stakeholders).
+Typically, these comments are part of the internal team discussion that happens during the retrospective, but the team may choose to share them with managers as part of the debrief.
+(Note that any comments in red come from stakeholders.)

 Finally, review the quantitative metrics, if available, to see how the hard delivery metrics align with how the team feels that they are doing.
 These are available if your company has chosen to integrate Rally, JIRA, HP or VersionOne with AgilityHealth, or if the metrics have been entered manually by the ScrumMaster or AgilityHealth Facilitator.

 During the retrospective, the team identifies the issues they want to focus on for the upcoming quarter.
 It is recommended that the team prioritize 1-3 items in the areas that they believe will have the greatest impact on their health and performance.
 This is the team’s Growth Plan.

 Issues that can be addressed within the team are labeled as Individual or Team Growth Items.
 The team will prioritize and work on these items on their own.
 Any issues that need to be addressed by leaders outside of the team are labeled as Organizational Growth Items.
 The team needs your help to resolve or escalate these items.
 You can pull these into a Multi-Team Growth Plan to be worked on over the next quarter.